 Investigations and referrals

-Sometimes a more serious cause of back pain may require specialist care and we are trained to differentiate what type of care you need.
+Osteopaths understand and can identify more serious causes of back pain.
+In some circumstances you may need specialist care and we undergo ongoing training to differentiate what type of care you need.
 In some circumstances, we may refer for investigations, such asn an x-ray, MRI or another healthcare provider.

 Please contact us if you require further information or would like to make an appointment.